krunch3r76/gc__listoffers/README.md

 # requirements

+yapapi
-for systems that do not allow https outbound connection, either yagna or golemsp must be running and the app-key should be in the environment (see section on app-key for details)
+either yagna or golemsp must be running the app-key should be in the environment (see section on app-key for details)

 _python should have been compiled with Tcl support_. this is the default on Windows. this is available as a package on ubuntu. see below.

-**if https connections are not allowed on your machine, it is necessary to be running yagna or golemsp, see the advanced section for this**

 ## usage tips
 touch the radio button pertaining to the subnet of interest

-offer scanning can take up to a minute, please be patient, maybe try your hand at a picasso replica
+offer scanning can take up to a few minutes, please be patient, maybe try your hand at a picasso replica

 check the boxes to set upper limits on cpu time and env time. go to https://stats.golem.network and use the median values for cpu and env time as a starting point